Replicating Human Motivated Reasoning Studies with LLMs: Human Study Selection

 \section{Human Study Selection}

 We reviewed literature on political motivated reasoning to choose studies that test for the impact of different motivations on information evaluation and opinion formation.
-Selected studies could be completed by providing information in one-shot, and did not require providing the LLM with any personality.
+Selected studies could be completed by providing information in one-shot, and did not require providing the LLM with any personality (i.e., only information relevant to the questions asked were included in the prompt).
 We also focused on studies that asked similar questions for cross-study analysis.
-All studies attempt to manipulate motivation, although in varying ways as detailed in Appendix (Appx.) \ref{sec:appxc} Section \ref{sec:studydetails} and Table \ref{tab:studyoverview}.
+All studies attempt to manipulate motivation, although in varying ways as detailed in Appx. \ref{sec:studydetails} and Table \ref{tab:studyoverview}.
 In total, we selected four works for replication.
 A summary of those studies is provided below.